 8601 Biscayne Boulevard

 I filed that info away in my need to get back to that file.
-Next thing I knew he was inviting me to a friend and family soft launch party.
+The next thing I knew, he was inviting me to a friend and family soft launch party.

-I’ll spare the rest of story but I will tell you this, eat the Wisconsin (Butter Burger) or Oklahoma (Fried Onion Burger).
-I’m all about Regional Burger Styles and they nail both of those.
+I’ll spare the rest of the story, but I will tell you this, eat the Wisconsin (Butter Burger) or Oklahoma (Fried Onion Burger).
+I’m all about Regional Burger Styles, and they nail both of those.

 The Food Truck Store